phoenixframework/phoenix/guides/introduction/installation.md

 Phoenix provides a very handy feature called Live Reloading.
 As you change your views or your assets, it automatically reloads the page in the browser.
 In order for this functionality to work, you need a filesystem watcher.

-Mac OS X and Windows users already have a filesystem watcher but Linux users must install inotify-tools.
+macOS and Windows users already have a filesystem watcher but Linux users must install inotify-tools.
 Please consult the [inotify-tools wiki](https://github.com/rvoicilas/inotify-tools/wiki) for distribution-specific installation instructions.

 ## Summary